Pentagon: Islamic State militants will regroup

 Foley case lays bare debate over paying ransom

 WASHINGTON (AP) — The beheading of freelance journalist James Foley has forced a new debate between the longtime U.S. and British refusal to negotiate with terrorists, and Europe and the Persian Gulf's increasing willingness to pay ransoms in a desperate attempt to free citizens.
-The dilemma: How to save the lives of those kidnapped without financing terror groups, and encouraging more kidnappings.
+The dilemma: How to save the lives of captives without financing terror groups and encouraging more kidnappings.

 American Ebola doc: 'I am thrilled to be alive'